Quicklinks

 1. Resignation of an officer or trustee is effective immediately upon written notice to the WSI chair or secretary, unless such notice specifies a later time at which resignation will become effective.
 Officers and trustees who break their abstinence will be deemed to have resigned as of the time the WSI chair or secretary receives notice of the break.

-2. The position of an officer or trustee, who without good cause and prior notice to the secretary, fails to attend two consecutive board meetings, may be declared vacant by majority vote of the WSB.
+2. The position of an officer or trustee who, without good cause and prior notice to the secretary, fails to attend two consecutive board meetings, may be declared vacant by majority vote of the WSB.

 4. A vacancy in an officer or a trustee position due to death, resignation, disqualification, or removal may be filled by appointment by two-thirds of the WSB without need for prior notice.
 The appointed officer or trustee will serve the remainder of the vacated term.